-We conducted our audits of these consolidated financial statements in accordance with the standards of the PCAOB and in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits of these consolidated financial statements in accordance with the standards of the PCAOB.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement, whether due to error or fraud.
+The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+As part of our audits we are required to obtain an understanding of internal control over financial reporting but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Accordingly, we express no such opinion.